at-bay/log4j-checker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### Description
-`log4j-checker` tool helps identify whether a certain system runs a vulnerable version of the log4j library.
-Download it and run on each suspected system in your organization.
+`log4j-checker` tool helps identify whether a certain system is running a vulnerable version of the log4j library.
+Download and run the tool on each suspected system in your organization.
 Please refer to the usage section for more details.
+This cli tool will try to locate java processes that are using a vulnerable version of log4j library and provide an indication if found.

 ### About At-Bay
-At-Bay is an insurance company designed to help businesses understand and address digital risk by combining world-class technology with industry-leading insurance expertise.
-We question, analyze, and monitor the risk of every company in our portfolio and support our brokers and our insureds throughout our partnership.
+At-Bay is an insurance provider founded by security experts specifically to address cyber risk.

 ### License
 The project is licensed under MIT License.